 Last known destination of the original Roswell wreckage

-Perhaps the USAF wanted to be one hundred per cent certain it was a weather balloon?
+Perhaps the USAF wanted to be 100 per cent certain it was a weather balloon even though General Ramey made it clear to James Bond Johnson that it was?

 Bodies found